umich-cphds/higlasso/README.md

 exposure mixtures.
 However, the underlying dose-response relationship between toxicants and health outcomes of interest may be highly nonlinear, with possible nonlinear interaction effects.
-Hierarchical integrative group LASSO (HiGLASSO) is a general shrinkage and selection framework to identify noteworthy nonlinear main and interaction effects in the presence of group structures among a set of exposures.
+Hierarchical integrative group least absolute shrinkage and selection operator (HiGLASSO) is a general framework to identify noteworthy nonlinear main and interaction effects in the presence of group structures among a set of exposures.

 Installation
 ------------